Sally Irizary (l) & Carol Ross (r) attending EF Luncheon

 AAUW Lodi has financially supported sending middle school-aged girls to Tech Trek, a special science and math camp, for many years.
 We send at least 4 girls.
 The camp is a week-long experience for girls interested in math and science.
 To this end, it is our branch’s involvement in the National Girls Collaborative movement, which seeks to promote the participation of girls in educational areas traditionally seen as male-dominated areas.
 Following their experience at camp, the girls return for our kick-off luncheon in August to share their stories.
 Our branch provides mentors for each girl and will keep track for 5 years.
 As mentors, we create activities we can enjoy with our mentees.

-• Salad or soup supper – At $10 a person, the money goes to the Legal Advocacy Fund (LAF), which supports women facing discrimination in education and the work place.
+FUNDRAISING • Salad or soup supper – At $10 a person, the money goes to the Legal Advocacy Fund (LAF), which supports women facing discrimination in education and work.

-• Bunco fundraiser--Our major fundraiser now in its 7th year.
-Last year we netted $7200.
+• Bunco fundraiser--Our major fundraiser is now in its 8th year.
+Last year we netted $7900.

 We award four $1,000 scholarships, one to each high school in Lodi Unified.
 Extra weight will be given to an AVID student, to a student interested in studying in a math or science-related area, and to a girl, preferably.
 A committee sorts through all of the applications and scholarships are awarded at the schools' Awards Night.
 Fundraiser to be announced.